aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 table `files`.

 INPUTS:
   - $dbhr  : database handle reference.
   - $tarchiveID: ID of the DICOM archive.
-    - $dataDirBasePath: config value of setting 'dataDirBasePath'.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

 RETURNS:

-    an array of hash references.
-Each hash has two keys: 'FileID' => ID of a file in table files and 'File' => absolute path of the file with the given ID.
+ - an array of hash references.
+Each hash has two keys: `FileID` => ID of a file in table `files` and `File` => absolute path of the file with the given ID.

 ### getIntermediaryFilesRef($dbh, $tarchiveID, $dataDirBasePath)